bradbase/xlcalculator/README.md

 - BUGS:
   - Somewhere between the archive and the tokens we can loose parameters from a function (probs in managing the stack / RPN stuff).
     - =CONCAT("SPAM", " ", A1:B2, "SPAM", " ") gets interpreted as =CONCAT(A1:B2, "SPAM", " ")
-  - If there's a gap in cells in a formula, the gap cells error (maybe they don't get read into the model?)
-    - Where A1, B1, E1, and F1 have values, =COUNTA(A1:F1) errors on evalling C1
   - Using integers in the function DATE, the integers don't get parsed correctly.
 Potentially another example of the first bug in this list.
     - =DATE(1, 1, 1) gets interpreted as =DATE(1)
   - If you delete the sheets which are associated with a defined name, file reading breaks.